nicolofranceschi/ble-server/README.md

 - Check container logs: `docker logs ble-server`
 - If you see "Could not find any Python installation" error during build, the updated Dockerfile includes Python installation to fix this
 - If you see "setcap: not found" error, the updated Dockerfile includes libcap2-bin to fix this
+- If you see "group 'bluetooth' already exists" error, the updated Dockerfile handles existing groups/users

 ### Permissions Issues
 - Make sure the caps are set correctly on node binary